WojtekA/nuget101/README.md

 # What do we want to use it for?
 - Extract stable codebase parts to limit the amount of

-# Scenario 1
+# Scenario 1 - nuget basics
-- Step 1 - Initial project
+1. Initial project
-- Step 2 - Prepare to create packages
+2. Prepare to create packages
-- Step 3 - Create packages
+3. Create packages
-- Step 4 - Publish packages, install packages in project
+4. Publish packages, install packages in project
-- Step 5 - Update and publish packages
+5. Update and publish packages

+# Scenario 2 - debugging
+6. Debugging - symbols
-- Step 6 - Debugging - NuGet Reference Switcher, symbols
+7. Debugging - NuGet Reference Switcher

-# Tutorial 2 - nuget package development
+# TODO
+- Spotting NuGets
     - what is a good candidate for a nuget package?
 - what is a poor candidate for a nuget package?
+- NuGet scripting
+- Development setup
     - multiple feeds
     - prerelease feed
-- commandline upgrade
     - symbol feed
-- scripts
-- replace nuget ref with project ref (VS extension - NuGet Reference Switcher)
+    - local / remote feeds
+    - automate nuget build and publish
     - tag NuGet branch on release
-- create a local prerelease feed
-- create nuget on build, pack and publish to prerelease feed
-- upgrade packages by hand (?)
+- Best practices
     - build time impact
-- show a problem with a nuget that has too many responsibilities

-# Tutorial 3 - DH nuget install? (what to do with DB scripts?) proper SemVer